realbakari/Bakari-Mustafa-Site/_posts/2021-08-02-10-japanese-books-you-need-to-read.md

 image: "/uploads/the-tale-of-genji.jpeg"

 ---
 Japanese literature has a long and illustrious history, with its most famous classic, _The Tale of Genji_, dating back to the 11th century.
 Often dark but full of humor, Japanese literature showcases the idiosyncrasies of such a culturally driven nation.
-We take a look at 10 Japanese books you need to read, from the words of Haruki Murakami to those of Yasunari Kawabata.
+Take a look at 10 Japanese books you need to read, from the words of Haruki Murakami to those of Yasunari Kawabata.

 ## Almost Transparent Blue (1976) by Ryu Murakami